Poles, Shocks and Tygers: The Time-reversible Burgers equation: Pole expansion solution of Burgers equation

 determine the envelope of the characteristics of the inviscid BE, given by $x_s(t)$.
 From these two equations, we find

-The condition for the coalescence of singularities on the real axis can be determined by setting the term under the square-root in the second equation to zero.
-This gives the time and position of coalescence as $t_{*} = 1/u_{0}$ and $x_{*} = \pi$ respectively.
+The condition for the coalescence of singularities on the real axis can be determined by setting the term under the square root in the second equation to zero.
+This gives the time and position of coalescence as $t_{*} = 1/u_{0}$ and $x_{*} = \pi$, respectively.
 Thus, these two conditions give the shock time and position, respectively.